drunkONdata/fetch_dog_adoption/README.md

 7. [License](#license)

 ## Motivation
 According to the ASPCA, over 1.7 million pets are euthanized per year.
-A good potion of which are healthy enough to be be rehomed.
+A good portion of which are healthy enough to be be rehomed.
 Besides the moral case, costs of euthansia range between $500-$700 per pet according to the American Veterinary Medical Association (AVMA).
 This is a potential loss of $1.2 billion dollars for taxpayers who foot the bill for these costs.

 ## Product Details
 Fetch allows a user to upload an image of a dog and recieve Top 10 most similar looking dogs available for adoption.
 By default, location is not enabled for privacy reasons.
 Once turned 'ON', location is determined via IP address or by GPS coordinates extracted from the image's EXIF data.
-The hope is that Fetch will increase the number of adoptions by streamlining the access to adoption information.
+The hope is that Fetch will increase the number of adoptions by streamlining access to adoption information.

 The matches are determined by a cosine similarity between a vectorized user submitted image and a feature matrix of all vectorized images of adopted dogs.
 Images are vectorized by a modified VGG16 convoluted neural network with